11650 Lantern Rd Suite 232, Fishers, IN 46038

 As a career woman, working mother, or stay-at-home mom, the weight of so many competing responsibilities and priorities can be crushing.
 Perhaps work-life balance sounds like a nice idea, but so far, remains unattainable.
 The demands placed on you to show up as a dedicated mother, spouse, friend, and employee seem unending.
 With so much expected of you by so many, you may become anxious, irritable, depressed, or simply exhausted.

-Becoming a Mom Can Cause Old Emotional Wounds to Resurface.
+Becoming a Mom Can Cause Old Emotional Wounds to Resurface

 Perhaps you are still coming to terms with the emotional impact of fertility challenges, a difficult pregnancy—or pregnancy loss—traumatic birth experience, or a difficult postpartum period.
 Although loved ones assume you have moved on, you may still carry the trauma of these experiences with you.